jwashin/jsonrpc2-dart/README.md

 are all valid possible formulations.
 Note that 2 and 6 are equivalent.
-The second argument to the call is required by protocol to be a List or Map, and will be enclosed in a List in the background if not provided.
+The second argument to the call is required by protocol to be a List or Map, and will be enclosed in a List in the background if only a single argument is provided.
 Note that if the server's method has a single List argument, you need to use something like 4.
 1 is usable if the method requires no arguments, or if all arguments are optional.
 Variables need to be JSON serializable; in general, booleans, strings, numbers, Lists, Maps,